ds300/lazyrepo/README.md

 It fits right into the niche that `turborepo` carved out: making package.json `"scripts"` scale without adopting a big industrial-strength build system like `nx`, `bazel`, `rush`, or `buck`.

-`lazyrepo` is scary fast.
-It's a lot faster than `turborepo` despite being written in TypeScript rather than some young handsome clever funny systems language.
+`lazyrepo` is scary fast, despite being written in TypeScript rather than some young handsome clever funny systems language.

 Aside from perf, `lazyrepo` comes with some big quality-of-life improvements:

 - A human-friendly config format.
+- Concise and timely feedback to help you tweak and debug your build pipelines.
 - Palpably sensible defaults.
-- Concise and timely feedback to help you tweak and debug your build pipelines.
 - You don't need to learn Rust to contribute.

 Trust me, the whole situation is so delightful it will make you reach for the `:chefs-kiss:` emoji.
 And then you'll realize that there is no such emoji, but you'll want it so badly that you'll draft a proposal to the Unicode Consortium to lobby for its introduction.